Tongyang Broadcasting Company: Early developments

-It was reported in September 1962 that preparations were being made for the first TV commercial broadcast in Korea.
+It was reported in September 1962 that preparations were being made for the first commercial TV broadcast in Korea.
 According to the article, Tongyang TV Broadcasting Co., Ltd. was ready to transmit radio waves using purely Korean technology, having secured three cameras and one relay vehicle, and applied before the Korean government for broadcasting frequencies.
-In January of the following year, it was reported that it was scheduled to establish in May by being assigned channel 7 with permission from the authorities.
-However, the launch was postponed, and in July of that year, chairman Lee Jae-hyeong and director Lee Byung-cheol visited Nippon Television's president and asked for assistance, such as technical assistance.
-At that time, the government showed willingness to produce TV receivers and transmitters in Korea, except for parts that could not be manufactured, and the first TV cameras from Tongyang Broadcasting Station were also produced by combining movie cameras and used devices.
+In January of the following year, it was reported that it was scheduled to be established in May by being assigned channel 7 with permission from the authorities.
+However, the launch was postponed, and in July of that year, chairman Lee Jae-hyeong and director Lee Byung-cheol visited Nippon Television's president, Matsutarō Shōriki, and asked for assistance.
+At that time, the government showed willingness to produce TV receivers and transmitters in Korea, except for parts that could not be manufactured, and the first TV cameras from Tongyang Broadcasting Station were produced by combining movie cameras and used devices.